What are EDPOWER online courses and workshops?

 What does the grading process/timeline look like?

 You submit all completed work by end of the course.
-It will take about about 1-2 weeks for your work to be graded.
+It will take about 1-2 weeks for your work to be graded.
 We will send you a letter of completion via email with detailed instructions on how to request your transcripts.

 How will I be graded?